Writings

 To serve is to reign

-The Jung Society of Atlanta is honored to host a lecture on C. G. Jung's Black Books on January 31, by renowned Jungian scholar, Sonu Shamdasani, PhD, Professor of Jung History at the School of European Languages, Culture and Society (German) at...
+The Jung Society of Atlanta is honored to host a lecture on C. G. Jung’s Black Books on January 31, by renowned Jungian scholar, Sonu Shamdasani, PhD, Professor of Jung History at… Read article…

 Understanding psychological trauma

 The word trauma gets thrown around a lot these days.
-As a trauma therapist, many people come to me “to do trauma work”.
-Broadly speaking, psychological trauma happens when a person witnesses or experiences a negative event that is so overwhelming...
+As a trauma therapist, many people come to me “to do trauma work” or “to process past traumas” or “for trauma recovery/healing”.… Read article…

 Fed up and fired up